 You can find many different dishes to taste throughout Italy, but gelato is the most satisfying in the heat.
 I had gelato once (and sometimes twice) a day!
 There are so many different flavors; I wanted to try them all.
 My favorite flavor combination I tried was in San Gimignano: a scoop of tiramisu and a scoop of cinnamon.
 Delicious!

-How do you stay cool in the summer months while traveling?
+Have you been to Italy during the summer?
+How do you stay cool in the warmer months while traveling?
 Share your tips below!